Code-Institute-Submissions/stickandbindle/README.md

     * The user will be met with a visual representation of the site when they view the main hero image which captures the essence of a classic roadtrip.
     * For further clarification, the content of the home page addresses who the company is and what service they provide.

-2. Feel confident regarding the legitimacy of the website by reading the reviews of previous customers and learn more about the company through their other social media platforms.
+2. Feel confident regarding the legitimacy of the website so that I feel comfortable doing business with them.

-    * The user will be able to find links to facebook, twitter and instagram in the footer section of each page.
+    * The user will be able to learn more about the company through links to Facebook, Twitter and Instagram in the footer section of each page.
 This is where a user would normally look for these links.
     * There are also 3 customer testimonials on the contact page so interested users are given extra validation when thinking of connecting with the company.

-3. Easily able to contact the company if i have further questions regarding one of their available trips or if I'm interested in making a booking.
+3. Easily able to contact the company if i have further questions regarding one of their available trips.

     * The Contact page is easily seen on the navigation bar.
 Upon entering the Contact page, the user is greeted with a contact form for contacting the company.
     * The form has been tested to ensure no field can be left blank when attempting to click the submit button.
 If a user does so, the browser will prompt them to enter the required information.

-4. Easily view the different destinations and activities on offer and short descriptions on each one to decide which trip appeals to me.
+4. Easily view the different destinations and activities on offer and short descriptions on each one so I can decide which trip appeals to me.

     * The user will be able to find the Trips page on the navigation bar.
-    * There is also a call-to-action button on the home page labelled "Browse Destinations" which will take them to the Trips page.
+    * There is also a call-to-action button on the home page labelled "Browse Destinations" which will also take them to the Trips page.
-    * When they reach the Trips page, they will have four cards for their respective tours.
+    * When they reach the Trips page, they will see four cards summarising each tour.
 Each card links to a different section of the page with more information.

 #### Site Owner
 1. To ensure my website is on standard with the websites of competitors in the travel industry.